 News and dates to note

-"We meet each Friday until Easter.
-To avoid a session on Good Friday, we're going to have an open coffee and hot cross buns time on Maundy Thursday, from 10.30 - 12.30pm.
+To avoid a session on Good Friday, we held an open coffee and hot cross buns time on Maundy Thursday.

 Farewell to Gerald, a friend and fellow musician.

 MEMBERS of Band for Life headed to the City of London Crematorium for the funeral of Gerald, their friend and fellow musician.
-Gerry was a great character, always quick off the mark with a witty comment or response and he enjoyed catching people out - especially me, with tales that usually led up the garden path.
-He was also famous for his hats!
-We were pleased to share memories with the large crowd that gathered to give thanks for Gerald’s life and we were all touched to hear from his family during the service how much the Band for Life project meant to him.
+We were all touched to hear from his family during the service how much the Band for Life project meant to him.
 He suffered greatly in recent years with numerous physical health problems, but made enormous efforts to get to the sessions and we stayed in constant contact when he wasn’t well enough to attend.
 During one period of absence he spent his Fridays making a wooden name sign for the group, which we proudly display at every session and event.
-Despite spending a lot of his time restricted in what he could do, he remained cheerful and was always interested in others and cared about his friends in the project.
-Gerald’s loss is immense and we miss his signature songs, notably “Blueberry Hill”; but we remember him with great affection and thank his family sincerely for requesting donations at the funeral be made to the project, in his memory.

 Saturday 24th November 2018